nyuwinc/git-ready-for-it/step-8.md

 ### On ***your*** repo
 - Navigate to **your** local repo
-- Open up your README file and make a change
+- Open up your README file, make a change, and save
 - Add, commit, and push

 ### On ***your partner's*** repo